g40/qemu-arm64/readme.md

-    QEMU: Run a networked Ubuntu ARM64 guest on a Ubuntu x64 host
+    QEMU: Run a Ubuntu ARM64 guest on a Ubuntu x64 host.
+Full sudo-free networking with udev rules, plus scripts for host .IMG resizing.

 #### TL;DR